Holiday rentals in Stratford-upon-Avon

 You’ll also find plenty of bars, restaurants, and riverside businesses to enjoy.
 The ancient Saxon town of Warwick, which has one of the most intact and impressive surviving medieval castles in the world, is only a 20-minute drive away.

-Top things to do in Stratford-upon-Avon
+What are the top things to do in Stratford-upon-Avon?

 Shakespeare’s Birthplace